KungumapriyaaMKP/InfosysSpringboard/README.md

 Isha: Guys can u drop your full names? i will add in the documentation

 Varshitha B U

 Aswini P
 Aswini: Guys I'm leave the meeting as I am sick.

 Isha: Its ok Aswini.
 Take rest.
 I dont see kungumapriya in the meeting.
 And she has the output.
 Varshita, what should we do?
 Its just the 2 of us

+Isha u will sir 2 members are absent soo we will do it tomorrow